Frank Riethmuller: Lambertianas

 Lambertianas descend from roses created by the German breeder Lambert in the 1920s using Rosa multiflora.
 To some rosarians they are simply members of the wider class of polyanthas, but Lambertianas have the characteristic leaf shape and scent of R. multiflora.
 By these criteria, some of Pemberton's Hybrid Musks descended from Lambert's 'Trier' are Lambertianas, some are not.
 But all of Riethmuller's polyanthas are Lambertianas.

 Riethmuller adapted them to make mounds of perpetually flowering clusters of single flowers.
 In Sydney and similar climates they are all between knee and shoulder high: neither climbers nor dwarves nor ground-cover.
 In hot climates they grow much taller and the flowers cluster into spikes or corymbs inherited from R. multiflora.
 'Spring Song,' a chance Lambert seedling, came out in 1954.
 From it he bred 'Ngarla,' released in 1955; 'Gay Vista,' 'Honeyflow' and 'Esmeralda,' all released in 1957; 'Carmel Bice' and 'Elaine White' in 1959, both now lost; 'Carabella' (or 'Cara Bella') in 1960; 'Claret Cup' in 1962.
 'Carabella' in particular grows easily from cuttings and is always in flower.

 Peter Cox and others have pointed out that 'Carabella,' like 'Titian,' can easily be grown as a pillar rose, some examples reaching 2.5 metres.
 In Toowoomba it can reach 3.7 metres.

 Phillip Sutherland held 'Honeyflow' to be the best of all Australian garden roses for continuous flowering, and to have a "delicious scent".

-‘Snow Spray' is another multiflora-leaved Lambertiana sometimes misleadingly labelled a floribunda.
-It is a highly-scented, very double self-cross of 'Gartendirektor Otto Linne', flowering all season and growing a metre high and across.
-Allowing for its yellow stamens, it is the closest to an all-white Riethmuller rose since the loss of 'Elaine White.’
+‘Snow Spray' is a fragrant, double-flowered Lambertiana rose with multiflora leaves and yellow stamens.
+Reaching about one meter height and spread, it blooms continuously throughout the growing season.
+It is a self-pollinated variety of Gartendirektor Otto Linne but is sometimes incorrectly classified as floribunda.

 'Chip's Apple Blossom' is a dwarf form of 'Carabella,' never registered.
 If it is true Riethmuller gave it to Miss Smallwood, he must have bred it by November 1939 when she became Mrs Farram.
 Much more likely he gave it to Mrs Farram in the late Fifties when he bred his other Lambertianas.

 The well-known 'Cousin Essie' is not by Riethmuller but a seedling of his 'Honeyflow.'
 Nearly all Riethmuller's Lambertianas were bred from Lambert's 'Gartendirektor Otto Linne', but none has its shiny-as-beaten-metal leaves.